 Additional details about the utility may be provided in the first question of the RP3 application, which asks for utility employee demographics.
 This information is used during the assessment of your RP3 application.
 The number of employees must be filled out to the best of your ability.
 Four categories of employee demographics are required in the first table, and a more detailed breakdown may be provided in the second table.
-Utilities that offer more than electric service (e.g. gas, water, and sewer) should account for all electric-side only employees (operations, engineering, etc.).
+Utilities that offer more than electric service (e.g., gas, water, and sewer) should account for all electric-side only employees (operations, engineering, etc.).
 If the electric side of the utility is not distinctly separated from the other services, anybody that supports the electric side of your operations should be included in the final number of utility employees.
 For example, if your utility offers three services, one third (or the equivalent proportion of employee time devoted to electric services) of the shared support staff (accounting, reception, etc.) should be included in your final number of electric employees.
+It is helpful for the Panel to understand the employee breakdown of your system.
+Any documents attached should clearly illustrate the number of employees in the electric operations side of your utility, including engineering, line work, metering, human resources, accounting, or any other area that contributes to the electric division.

-&lt;sup>1 Please note APPA's policy: utilities that request to be billed directly will be charged a processing fee of \$10.00.
+1 Please note APPA's policy: utilities that request to be billed directly will be charged a processing fee of \$10.00.